zkbt/henrietta/docs/source/contributing.rst

     upstream	https://github.com/zkbt/henrietta.git (fetch)
     upstream	https://github.com/zkbt/henrietta.git (push)

-6. Now you are ready to start contributing; make a new branch with a name of your choice and checkout:
+6. Now you are ready to start contributing; make a new branch with a name of your choice and checkout.
+This means you're working on a parallel version of the code; you can play with these changes, but they won't be incorporated for everybody until they are merged into the master branch of the main repository:

 .. code-block:: bash